GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * There are no archetypes?
 (CITE) All (traits, etc.) exist in all correlators, it is only the inhibition and excitation of correlates that determine archetypes/disorders, etc.
 * To those who wouldn't dare ignore a child's cry, with immovable respect(CITE), I implore you to offer them this book.
 For those who are _deaf_ to these cries, in their deep unawareness, I too respect them deeply and implore you to offer _them_ this book.
 * What is a corporation but cooperative entitlement to good results?
 What is a military but cooperative entitlement to security?
 What is a community but cooperative entitlement to our lives?
+* Just as there is no point in telling a narcissist they are one(cite), there is little point in telling someone who has no awareness they can't _see_ or _hear_.
+Awareness is not needed.
+Contradiction Induction is.
+* If someone has
+* As entropy would have it, none of us are entitled to anything at all.
+Not food, not water, not security, not even our very lives.
+It is in our very CELLS THEMSELVES the capacity to contradict this great unfairness?
+* Story: To the ones at the final breach, we ate the world too.
+We didn't understand.
+Until we lost our fangs, broke our claws, and shed our scales.
+You're safe here.

 Induction Contradiction Paradoxes: